BobGlicksman/OpenSourceController/read_me.txt

-This repository contains files for the Open Source Controller, release package 1.1.
+The Open Source Controller (Controller) is a software programmable controller that has been designed to control temperature based processes, using Maxim DS18B20 temperature sensors.
+The Controller is based on the Arduino Uno microcontroller board (http://arduino.cc/en/Main/ArduinoBoardUno).
+The Controller is supplied with a test software package only.
+The test software is useful for testing the assembled Controller as well as for use as a template for custom software applications.
+One such software application is the "Feedstock Processing Controller" which is documented in its own repository on this site.

 NOTE: This project requires Arduino IDE version 022.
 The included libraries do not work with Arduino 1.x!

+This repository contains files for the Open Source Controller, release package 1.1.
 The repository contains the following folders and their contents:

 - Documentation: